apollographql/router/.changesets/feat_local_safelist.md

 ### Allow use of a local persisted query manifest for use with offline licenses ([Issue #4587](https://github.com/apollographql/router/issues/4587))

-This adds support to be able to pass a [Persisted Query](https://www.apollographql.com/docs/graphos/operations/persisted-queries/) manifest to be used in place of the hosted Uplink version.
+This adds support to be able to pass [Persisted Query](https://www.apollographql.com/docs/graphos/operations/persisted-queries/) manifests to be used in place of the hosted Uplink version.

 An example configuration would look like: